 In doing so, whilst we will not take positions on our own tax matters that may create reputational risk or jeopardise our good standing with taxing authorities, we are however prepared to litigate where we disagree with a ruling or decision of a tax authority, having always first sought to resolve any disputed matters through active and transparent discussion.

-Pinsent Masons was formally assessed as a Low Risk business by HMRC as part of their regular triennial risk review process in both 2014 and 2017.
+Pinsent Masons has continuously been assessed as a Low Risk large business by HMRC as part of their regular risk review process.

 We make a significant contribution to the UK Exchequer through the taxes paid by the members of our LLPs (LLPs do not themselves pay tax as UK tax rules look through a partnership to its members) and the business.
-In the past year this is estimated to be £81.7m (Previous year £79.7m), broken down as follows:
+In the past year this is estimated to be £83.0m (previous year £81.7m), broken down as follows:

 In addition, we have collected taxes on behalf of the UK Exchequer of £84.5m (Previous year £83.4m), broken down as follows:

 Pinsent Masons International LLP regards this strategy as complying with its duty under paragraphs 16 and 25 of Schedule 19 Finance Act 2016.
 This policy covers our approach to arranging our UK tax affairs.
 It applies to Pinsent Masons International LLP and all UK affiliated entities for the financial year ending 30 April 2021 and for all subsequent years until superseded.